 1 Corinthians 12 explains how children of God can unwrap their spiritual gifts.

-Adrian Rogers says, “These spiritual gifts are not for evidence; they are equipment.
-They are not for your enjoyment; they are for your employment.”
+Adrian Rogers says, “These spiritual gifts are not for evidence, they are equipment.
+They are not for your enjoyment, they are for your employment.”

 Some of the diverse gifts listed in Scripture are:

 Finally, we must stay in fellowship with other believers.
-We were meant to serve one another well, operate as one fully-functioning body.
+We were meant to serve one another well, to operate as one fully-functioning body.
 Our spiritual gifts will be confirmed as we begin serving each other however we can.

-Have I presented myself to the Lord?
+If you haven’t discovered your spiritual gifts, ask yourself: Have I presented myself to the Lord?
 Have I decided to be a good steward of whatever the Holy Spirit has confirmed in me?
 Am I serving faithfully in my church?